pauljannis/AADSutility/README.md

 Code to run an Arudino Due microcontroller for AADS as updated in [Zurek et al.](https://doi.org/10.1039/D0LC00830C "Growth amplification in ultrahigh-throughput microdroplet screening increases sensitivity of clonal enzyme assays and minimizes phenotypic variation") (2020) _Lab on a Chip_.

-To run this script, connect the detector to the input at pin A0 and the sorting electronic to pin D13 of the arduino.
+To run the ArduinoAADS.ino script, connect the detector to the input at pin A0 and the sorting electronic to pin D13 of the arduino.
+Now set the sorting variables:
+- thresh: Voltage threshold for peak detection.
+Set this ~0.5V below the baseline.
+The 2D sorting gate is determined by the peak height and peak width.
+Droplets in the range sortVH-sortVL and peakWH-peakWL will thus be sorted.
+- sortVH: High sorting voltage threshold.
+Peaks lower than this value will be sorted.
+- sortVL: Low sorting voltage threshold.
+Peaks higher than this value will be sorted.
+- peakWH: High size threshold.
+Smaller droplets than this value will be sorted.
+- peakWL: Low size threshold.
+Droplets larger than this value will be sorted.

 ## Offline analysis with Python